gartz/pushStateTree/README.md

   pushStateTree.querySelector('pushstatetree-rule > pushstatetree-rule'); // find by tag
 ```

-You also can use `querySelectorAll` or any of that stuff.
-If you are programming with jQuery, you can use it to find, example:

-    $(pushStateTree).find('myQuery').get(0); // you are accessing the first matched element

 ### Rules events

 You also can add and remove events from this element, the events list are: